 1. Installing a dust port

 The dust port should be placed anywhere beneath the blade on the under portion of the table.
-This works best if the there is an open bottom under the blade (the original “dust-management system” which simply lefts dust fall to the floor).
-With a plastic tray, MDF filler, and duct tape, you can customize your own budget-friendly dust port.
+This works best if there is an open bottom under the blade (the original “dust-management system” simply lefts dust falling to the floor).
+With a plastic tray, MDF filler, and duct tape, you can customize your budget-friendly dust port.
 Be sure that the port is large enough to accommodate the size of your shop vac’s hose.

 2. Filling any gaps

 You might be surprised to learn that most dust-collection inefficiencies are caused by gaps, whether you’ve installed your dust port or rely on the built-in port for dust cleanup.
 Since the shop vac’s suction hose relies heavily on there being no holes or gaps where air can seep through, it only makes sense that you keep the dust-collection port as airtight as possible.